CannerCMS/docs.canner.io/docs/guides-writing-schema.md

 CMS UI components are categorized into `Array`, `Boolean`, `Number`, `Object`, `String`.
 For more specialized uses, there are some speical types such as `Date`, `File`, `GeoPoint`, etc....

-> See the whole list here: [Canner CMS component](https://canner.github.io/antd-cms-component-docs/?selectedKind=Array&selectedStory=Gallery&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)
+> See the supported list here: [Canner CMS component](https://canner.github.io/antd-cms-component-docs/?selectedKind=Array&selectedStory=Gallery&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)

 Each type has a default UI, for `string` it's default UI is an `input`.
 For `array`, is a `tab`.